-Speaking of the signs and banners – stayed tuned for the FREE PRINTABLES from this theme, which are coming soon too!
-I’ll update this post with a link once they’re live.
+Speaking of the signs and banners – click here to get the FREE PRINTABLES from this theme.

 The theme of the my Monster High party was “Freaky.
 Fab.
 Fun.”, so I brought played this up on the dessert table by literally spelling it out. ;) I glittered paper mache letters for “FAB” in the center of the table, then designed paper talk bubbles to print and cut for “Freaky” and “Fun”.
 DIY paper chains garlands hung above the table and really gave it a fun vibe:

 Most of the treats on the table were store bought or “semi DIY”, meaning that you buy a ready to go dessert from the grocery store, then doctor it up a bit to customize it for your theme, like the cupcakes below, for example.
 I ordered plain pink and blue cupcakes from my local grocery store, then added Monster High Icing Decorations and large pink heart sprinkles that I had leftover from Valentine’s Day: